libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - Querying VLANs for:
     - A `200 OK` HTTP response.
     - Correct data is returned within the response.

 #### Test fail criteria

 This test fails when:

 - Querying a VLAN for:
     - An HTTP response is not equal to `200 OK`
     - A GET request to "rest/v1/system/bridges/bridge_normal" and info about "/rest/v1/system/bridges/bridge_normal/vlans/fake_vlan" is not within the HTTP response.

 ## Query non-existent VLAN by name

 ### Objective
 The test case verifies queries for:

-- Non-existent VLAN with name specified
+- Non-existent VLAN with name specified.

 ### Requirements

-- Bridge Normal exists
+- Bridge Normal exists.

 ### Setup